lm-kbc/lm-kbc.github.io/index.md

 ### Dataset

-We release a dataset (train and validation) for a diverse set of 12 relations, each covering a different set of subject-entities and along with complete list ground truth object-entities per subject-relation-pair.
+We release a dataset (train and development) for a diverse set of 12 relations, each covering a different set of subject-entities and along with complete list ground truth object-entities per subject-relation-pair.
 The total number of object-entities varies for a given subject-relation pair.
-The train dataset subject-relation-object triples can be used for training the language models in any form, while validation can be used for hyperparameter tuning.
+The train dataset subject-relation-object triples can be used for training the language models in any form, while development can be used for hyperparameter tuning.
 Futher details on the relations are given below:

  <table style="background-color:#ebe2ea;
             font-family:Lucida Console,Courier New,monospace;